fvictorio/hardhat-examples/parallel-tests/README.md

 1. Install mocha: `yarn add --dev mocha`
 2. Run `npx mocha --require hardhat/register --recursive --parallel --exit`

-You can add this as a npm script in your `package.json` (see the one in this example).
+You can add this as a npm script in your `package.json` (see the `test:parallel` script in this example).

 ## Typescript